burbank, los angeles area

 Treatment for Trauma?

 Post-traumatic Stress Disorder or PTSD is a common reaction to traumatic or stressful events.
 Someone diagnosed with PTSD may relive the traumatic experience through memories and dreams.
 Also, they may go out of their way to intentionally avoid reminders such as people and places serving as reminders of the trauma to prevent further emotional distress.
-Trauma therapy is a form of talk therapy aimed at treating trauma’s emotional and mental health consequences.
+Trauma therapy in Los Angeles is a form of talk therapy aimed at treating trauma’s emotional and mental health consequences.
 Not everyone who experiences a traumatic event will develop trauma-related symptoms.
 Some people may also develop symptoms that last for a few days and then resolve, whereas others may have more long-term effects.
 With treatment at a Los Angeles outpatient rehab, it is possible to address the root cause of the trauma and find constructive ways to manage symptoms.

 Partial Day Program